Prosal submissions are now closed

-The programming is driven by our diverse member community made up of colleges, institutes and research universities.
+The program is driven by our diverse member community made up of colleges, institutes and research universities.
 Check out our conference session archives for sessions from past events.

 We encourage all levels of staff to contribute content from every higher ed member institutions in BC.
 Whether you're investigating or implementing a new technology, or would like to share your innovative solution, we will help connect you with peers at the CONNECT Summit.

-The call for proposals is open to BCNET Members only!
+The call for proposals is open to BCNET Members and other Canadian post-secondary institutions as well as partners of the National Research & Education Network.

 Contact us at firstname.lastname@example.org